 You can play even if you self-excluded on Spelpaus.se

-How to tell if you’re playing at an unlicensed SE casino
+How to tell if you’re playing at a casino outside Sweden

-Since you are on this page and you’ve kept reading this far, then you’re definitely on the hunt for Swedish online casinos without a license.
-Heck, you might have even come across some sites, but are not really sure whether they’re licensed or not.
+Since you’ve kept reading this far, then you’re definitely on the hunt for Swedish online casinos without a license.
+Heck, you might have even come across some sites, but weren’t really sure whether they’re licensed or not.
 No worries, as there are some signs to keep an eye out for, that tell you whether a casino has a license by Spelinspektionen.

 - No Spelinspektionen (Swedish Gambling Authority) logo on the footer of the homepage

-All casinos with a license by the Swedish Gambling Authority have the logo of the regulator at the bottom part of the homepage.
-Just look for the sign saying Spelinspektionen among all the other logos of providers and payments featured on the site.
+All casinos with a license by the Swedish Gambling Authority have the regulator’s logo at the footer of the homepage.
+Just look for the sign ‘Spelinspektionen’ among all the other logos of providers and payments featured on the site.

 - No BankID logo on the footer or on the registration form

-As mentioned above one of the basic requirements on casinos licensed in Sweden is to provide the BankID verification.
+As mentioned above one of the basic requirements for casinos licensed in Sweden is to provide your BankID verification right from the signup.
 This is indicated again in the footer of the homepage along with the first step of the signup form.
 If you don’t see that on the casino you chose it means it’s not licensed in Sweden.

-- More than one bonuses available on the promotion page
+- Variety of bonuses available on the promotion page

-That’s pretty straightforward, and basically one of the most common signs that you’ve found yourself a casino accepting Swedish players without a license.
-Just click on their bonus tab, and if you see more than one promotions, including things like daily or weekend offers, like the awesome promos on Joo Casino, then you’ve got yourself an unlicensed winner.
+That’s pretty straightforward, and basically one of the most common signs that you’ve found yourself in a casino accepting Swedish players without a license.
+Just click on their bonus tab, and if you see more than one promotions, including things like daily or weekend offers then you’ve got yourself an unlicensed winner.